Defense of Marriage Act: Pedersen v. Office of Personnel Management

 Pedersen v.
 Office of Personnel Management is a case filed by GLAD in Connecticut on behalf of same-sex couples in Connecticut, Vermont, and New Hampshire, in which GLAD repeats the arguments it made in Gill.

-On July 31, 2012, Judge Vanessa Lynne Bryant ruled that "having considered the purported rational bases proffered by both BLAG and Congress and concluded that such objectives bear no rational relationship to Section 3 of DOMA as a legislative scheme, the Court finds that that no conceivable rational basis exists for the provision.
+On July 31, 2012, Judge Vanessa Lynne Bryant ruled that "having considered the purported rational bases proffered by both BLAG and Congress and concluded that such objectives bear no rational relationship to Section 3 of DOMA as a legislative scheme, the Court finds that no conceivable rational basis exists for the provision.
 The provision therefore violates the equal protection principles incorporated in the Fifth Amendment to the United States Constitution."
 She held that "laws that classify people based on sexual orientation should be subject to heightened scrutiny by courts" but determined Section 3 of DOMA "fails to pass constitutional muster under even the most deferential level of judicial scrutiny."
 The case was appealed to the Second Circuit, and on August 21, 2012, Pedersen asked the Supreme Court to review the case before the Second Circuit decides it so it can be heard together with Gill v.
 Office of Personnel Management and Massachusetts v.
 United States Department of Health and Human Services.
 The Supreme Court denied these petitions on June 27, 2013, following its decision in Windsor.